dita-ot/docs/reference/markdown/Common-syntax.md

 </dl>
 ```

-Each definition entry must have only one term and contain only inline content.
+Each definition list entry must have only one term and contain only inline content.

 ## Metadata

-[YAML] metadata block as defined in Pandoc [pandoc_metadata_block] can be used to specify different metadata elements.
+A [YAML] metadata block as defined in the [pandoc_metadata_block] extension can be used to specify metadata elements for the DITA prolog.

 The supported elements are:

 - `author`
 - `source`